-Reviewers have called my vocals “low and smoky” and mentioned my harmonica tone as “deep”.
-As for me, I play the music the way I’ve always wanted to hear it.
+Reviewers call my vocals “low and smoky” and call my harmonica tone “deep”.
 I love filling a space with mellow old blues and watching people smile and kick back like they’re hearing an old friend.
+My style fits equally in Jazz and Blues venues.

 Here are a few clips from a performance at the Freight and Salvage with Willy Jordan on cajon, Roscoe Gallo on piano and Michael Warren on bass.
 It was a lovely night.
 There are more video clips on the website under ‘Music”.